Debt jubilee

 A debt jubilee is a clearance of debt from public records across a wide sector or a nation.
 Such a jubilee was proposed as a solution to debt incurred or anticipated during the COVID-19 recession.
 The American economist Michael Hudson is a proponent of a debt jubilee, writing in a Washington Post op-ed that it was an alternative to a depression.
 Similarly, anthropologist David Graeber pointed to kings' historical use of debt jubilees during regime changes to suggest that a debt jubilee would have been an appropriate response to the 2008 financial crisis.
-Australian economist Steve Keen is a proponent of debt jubilee.
-To deal with debt we have to address the trillions of outstanding bad debts.
-Over the past decade, the world’s central banks have sent interest rates to record lows as their response.
+Another proponent of debt jubilee is Australian economist Steve Keen.